Tutorial: Integrate SAP Analytics Cloud with Azure Active Directory

 Then, complete the following steps:

-When you click the SAP Analytics Cloud tile in the Access Panel, you should be automatically signed in to the SAP Analytics Cloud for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can use Microsoft My Apps.
+When you click the SAP Analytics Cloud tile in the My Apps, this will redirect to SAP Analytics Cloud Sign-on URL.
+For more information about the My Apps, see Introduction to the My Apps.